toboklee/django_test/README.md

 Sample project for gauging interviewee knowledge and process.

 ## Synopsis
 Using the Django REST framework, display a list of trips.
-This should take no more than 4 hours or so, but more time can be used, if necessary. **The deadline is Monday Jan.
-26th by 9am.**
+This should take no more than 4 hours or so, but more time can be used, if necessary.

 ## What's the end goal?
 We'd like to get a sense of your work!
 We're looking for well-documented code, that explains what you're doing, and more importantly, the reasoning behind it.
 This will help us get a better understanding of your thinking process.
 Frequent, and numerous commits are also encouraged, with sensible, and relevant commit messages.